StormStarbrickYT/discord-addons/styles/README.md

 # Web Styles for Browser only

 All files in this folder are supported only on [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or other userstyles extensions (except for not-CSS files).
+For websites other than Discord!